bitspresso/whatever-works/Readme.md

 - **wallet currently integrated: metamask**
 - **current DNs interaction: EVMs/arbitrium**

-  for a given DN, WW is able to check proof of ownership of the same (ETH only, soon to be expanded), current address (no yet attached to DN picked as 'mother DN',soon to come) & chain-address.
+  for a given DN, WW is able to check proof of ownership of the same (ETH only, soon to be expanded), current address (no yet attached to DN picked as 'main DN',soon to come).

 ### future developments
 - **integration of multiple wallets**